xmariachi/git-zgz/README.md

 Another one
 And another one from 3

 And now for the exercises.
 Commit 1.
+Commit 2.